 109 U.S. Troops Suffered Brain Injuries In Iran Strike, Pentagon Says

-The Defense Department says 45 more U.S. service members have been diagnosed with traumatic brain injury after Iran's attack on the Ain al-Asad airbase in Iraq last month — raising the total number of troops injured in the ballistic missile strike to 109.
+The Defense Department says 45 more U.S. service members have been diagnosed with traumatic brain injuries after Iran's attack on the Ain al-Asad airbase in Iraq last month — raising the total number of troops injured in the ballistic missile strike to 109.

 Of those who were injured, 76 have returned to duty.
 A Pentagon statement about the injuries did not include details about the service members, such as their age, rank or military unit.

-Monday's update is at least the fifth time the U.S. has revised the number of personnel injured by the Iranian attack.
+Monday's update is at least the fifth time the U.S. has revised the number of personnel injured during the Iranian attack.

 President Trump initially reported no U.S. troops were injured.
 "No Americans were harmed in last night's attack by the Iranian regime," Trump said shortly after the strike.
 He added, "We suffered no casualties."